 Action #7 Additional Teachers Above Base Staffing - Overall, this action is effective due to the reduction of class sizes in the early grades to develop foundational skills for low-income student.
 At the secondary schools this supports smaller class sizes, providing more opportunities for low-income students to have increased class options.
 Low-income students are showing iReady growth from their quarter 1 to quarter 2.
 On iReady reading, increases for elementary low-income students was 12.7%.
 On the iReady math, increases for elementary low-income students was 10.9%.
 These groups are experiencing success due to the lower-class sizes and more opportunities for class options at the secondary level.
-Low-income (LI) students showed progress in iReady increasing from year one LI: 21.0% to year two LI: 32.5 in ELA and year one LI: 19.6% to year two LI 31.7% in math.
+Low-income (LI) students showed progress in iReady increasing from year one LI: 21.0% to year two LI: 31.6 in ELA and year one LI: 19.6% to year two LI 30.4% in math.
 The EAP for 11th grade in ELA shows an increase from 44.9% to 54.9% and in math an increase from 15.5% to 27.7%.
-For iReady, grade level, low-income students showed 1-3% growth.

 Action #8 Additional School Site Administration above Base - Overall, this action is somewhat effective.
 The additional vice principals will be tasked with the following to support low-income students assist the principal in providing and leading the school site vision and mission with a focus on ensuring equity for low-income students, fostering a culture of data decision making focused on supporting low-income students, support site efforts to build positive school climate and culture and maintain collaborative relationships with families of low-income students, and support site efforts to provide social emotional learning supports for low-income students.
-Trend data shows the expulsion rate has declined overall from 0.21% to 0.17% for all students and declined overall from 0.24% to 0.18% for students identified as low-income.
+Trend data shows the expulsion rate has declined overall from 0.21% to 0.17% for all students and declined overall from .24% to .18% for students identified as low-income.
 Additionally, the suspension rate has also declined overall from 7% to 5.8% and declined from 7.4% to 6.2% for students identified as low-income.
 Current year iReady diagnostic data (fall to winter) shows a 13-percentage point increase in reading and a 10-percentage point increase in mathematics for students identified as low-income.

 Action #9 African American Academic Acceleration - Overall, this action is effective.
 Both the summer and afterschool literacy programs made progress toward the district goals by working to close the achievement gaps for low-income and foster African American students through culturally relevant and researched-based instructional interventions that the literacy program curriculum provides.
 This action offers math camp, the Academic Center to minimize loss of instructional minutes, Summer Literacy Program, Afterschool Literacy Program, academic advisors, student voice initiatives to support advocacy, and other programs to academically and social-emotionally support low-income and foster youth African American students.
 The reading improvements in student pre to post micro-assessments saw 55% of students show growth across all given reading domains.
 These assessments are approved by Equity and Access and aligned with district standards focused on helping prepare students for iReady and SBAC assessments.
-The foster youth (FY) student group showed progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 29.2%, FY: 24.2%, LI: 32.5 in ELA and year one FY 17.0% to year two FY: 26.4% in math.
-For iReady, grade level, English learner and low-income students showed 1-3.5% growth.
+The foster youth (FY) student group showed progress in iReady increasing from year one: EL: 16.8%, FY: 16.7%, LI: 21.0% to year two: EL: 28.1%, FY: 23.7%, LI: 31.6 in ELA and year one FY 17.0% to year two FY: 26.9% in math.